Christian Allaire

-Christian Allaire is a Canadian fashion journalist, currently a fashion and style writer for Vogue.
+Christian Allaire (born 1992) is a Canadian fashion journalist, currently a fashion and style writer for Vogue.

 Early life

 Allaire studied journalism at Toronto Metropolitan University.

 Career

 He began as a freelance fashion journalist, working on various contracts for Vogue before his first bylined piece for the magazine was published in 2020.

-In 2021 he published The Power of Style: How Fashion and Beauty Are Used to Reclaim Cultures, a non-fiction book about the importance of clothing and fashion as a tool of cultural preservation and revival in underrepresented cultural groups.
+In 2021, he published The Power of Style: How Fashion and Beauty Are Used to Reclaim Cultures, a non-fiction book about the importance of clothing and fashion as a tool of cultural preservation and revival in underrepresented cultural groups.
 The book was the winner of the Norma Fleck Award for children's and youth non-fiction literature in 2022.

-In 2022 he appeared on Canada Reads, advocating for Michelle Good's novel Five Little Indians.
+In 2022, he appeared on Canada Reads, advocating for Michelle Good's novel Five Little Indians.
 The novel won the competition.

-In 2023 he appeared as a guest judge in the fourth season of Canada's Drag Race.
+In 2023, he appeared as a guest judge in the fourth season of Canada's Drag Race, and he returned in 2026 as a guest judge in the first season of Canada's Drag Race All Stars.

 Personal life

 Allaire is of mixed Ojibwe (mother) and French-Canadian and Italian (father) descent and is a member of the Nipissing First Nation, Ontario.